robert-northmind/SwiftPod/README.md

 - Risk of crashing your app.
 What happens if you try to resolve a type which has not yet been registered? 💣💥
 - You end up with a huge "register" section in your app where you need to register all your types.

-### SwiftPod - Core concept
+### SwiftiePod - Core concept

-SwiftPod takes a different approach.
+SwiftiePod takes a different approach.
 Instead of registering the builder in the container, you define a variable for the builder, called a `Provider`, and then you use this `Provider` to resolve instances from your container.
 There is no registration part!

 This way, the container always knows how to build your instances.
 There will never be any app crashes due to not-registered types.

-The two core components in SwiftPod is the `SwiftPod` and the `Providers`.
+The two core components in SwiftiePod is the `SwiftiePod` and the `Providers`.

-The `SwiftPod` is your container.
+The `SwiftiePod` is your container.
 You use this to resolve your types.

 The `Providers` are your builders.
 You pass these into the `pod` to get instances.
 For everything which you want to have an instance of, you define a `Provider`.
 It looks something like this: